MariaDragoumi/ML_chem_organic/README.md

 ```

 This should open a web browser and the app should start running.
 This might take a while.
 After initialization is done the app is ready to use.
-See the next section for details about the app.

 4) When finished, you can deactivate a virtual environment by typing:
 ```sh
 deactivate
 ```

-### Details about the application

-## Epilogue
-The model was built by following at my best the guide lines described here: https://rdcu.be/cMDFt